These wonderful new pins have all the attributes of 1/2" pins - but are better!

 If you have neuropathy or some other problem with your fingers, these pins are a good choice because of their added length.

-This is my favorite needle!
-It is a sharp (shorter than a milliners needle) in a size 12.
-This needle is SHARP and glides with amazing smoothness through the fabric.
+This is a sharp (shorter than a milliners needle) in a size 12.
+This point of this needle is SHARP and glides with amazing smoothness through the fabric.

-Both straw needles and milliners needles are are longer than a typical applique needle.
-That extra length comes in handy turning under the seam allowance.
+Both straw and milliners needles are are longer than a typical applique needle.
+That extra length can come in handy when turning under the seam allowance.
+This is a more rigid needle than the Tulip milliner's needle.

 Some quilters prefer to applique with a shorter needle.
 These size 12 applique needles made by Clover are not as long as a milliners (or straw) needle.
-They are easy to thread.
-We find that they don't bend as much as some applique needles do.
+They are easy to thread and are more rigid than the Tulip needles.

 $2.85 - Clover Applique Needles

-This is a very good needle to use with our size 12 or 16 perle cotton when you are stitching with attitude!
+This is a very good needle to use with our size 12 or 16 perle cotton when you are stitching with attitude.
+It is also my favorite needle when I am English paper piecing.

 Also good to use with the perle cotton are these sharps.
 The eye is rounder and some might find these easier to thread than the crewel needle.